maciejzj/personal-website/posts/ssb-simple-static-blogger.md

 * It is not a *real framework*, just a hackable script to automate blogging and save your time.
 * Useful as is without editing source, easily expandable source if you want.
-* No tags, no artifacts, no javascript, no learning, no lengthy setup.
+* No tags, no artifacts, no Javascript, no learning, no lengthy setup.
 * If you want a simple and effortless blogging engine ssb is perfect for you, whether you want something with more features you can hack it, or use frameworks like Jekyll or Hugo.